duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing.md

      ...
     ```

-    You should see your plugin in there as well.
+    You should see your instant answer in there as well.
 When the output is finished it gives you an interactive prompt.

     ```
     (Empty query for ending test)